Berliner (doughnut): International variations

-In Finland, berliininmunkki (lit.
-Berlin's doughnut) is a commonly consumed pastry, although unlike a traditional Berliner, this variant has pink caramel colored frosting on top as opposed to regular or powdered sugar.
+In Finland, berliininmunkki (Berlin doughnut) is a commonly consumed pastry, although unlike a traditional Berliner, this variant has pink caramel colored frosting on top as opposed to regular or powdered sugar.

 In Tromsø, Norway, Berliners are eaten to celebrate the return of the sun at the end of the polar night on January 21.
 They are called a solbolle (lit. sun bun), and around 60,000 Berliners, roughly one per capita, are consumed in Tromsø on this day.
 In recent years, bakeries have also made a special type of Berliner called a mørketidsbolle (lit. polar night bun), with a yellow custard filing and a dark chocolate covering (to symbolize darkness covering the sun).
 This Berliner is eaten in the build up to and during the polar night period, from the end of the September until the start of Christmas.

+In Italy they are known as Krapfen and are usually filled with custard.
+They are more common in northern Italy, probably due to the proximity with Germany.

 Portuguese style Malasadas are also very popular in Hawaii.
 In 1878, Portuguese laborers from Madeira and the Azores went to Hawaii to work in the plantations.
 These immigrants brought their traditional foods with them, including a fried dough pastry called "malasada."
 Today, there are numerous bakeries in the Hawaiian islands specializing in malasadas.

 Mardi Gras ("Fat Tuesday"), the day before Lent, is Malasada Day in Hawaii.
 Being predominantly Catholic, Portuguese immigrants would need to use up all their butter and sugar prior to Lent.
 They did so by making large batches of malasadas, which they would subsequently share with friends from all the other ethnic groups in the plantation camps.